PlanterApp/planter_blog/content/posts/how-to-land-a-gardening-job/index.md

 relative = true
 image = "worker-with-vegetables.jpg"
-alt = "A worker's gloved hands holding a box of vegetables" caption = "A worker with a veggie harvest"
+alt = "A worker's gloved hands holding a box of vegetables" caption = "A worker with a colorful veggie harvest"
 +++
 Have you ever thought about turning your gardening hobby into more-than-a-hobby?
-Regardless of your experience, you can grow your way into a gardening job!
-Read on for tips and tricks to cultivate a career in gardening.
+Getting paid to garden might seem too-good-to-be-true, but there are plenty of gardening-related jobs out there!
+Whether you’re searching for a summer gig, finding your vocation, or looking to ditch a desk job, read on to learn how to cultivate a career in gardening!

 **Be sure a gardening job is right for you:**